(Content updated 3 January 2023)

 As with all tech boons, BNPL experienced pitfalls.
 Operating losses have been seen at several of the companies providing BNPL over the years.
 Recently a proposed merger was called off between BNPL rivals Zip Co.
 Ltd. and Sezzle Inc. citing shareholder interest as the reason.
 And on the consumer side, it’s easy for consumers to get in over their heads and wind up with a debt problem.

-A report on BNPL issued by the CFPB in September highlights areas of risk of consumer harm.
+A September report on BNPL issued by the CFPB highlights areas of risk of consumer harm.
 Director Chopra also shared that based on report findings, next steps include:

 Year end of 2022 in the UK: FCA to publish a consultation on draft legislation